Sarah Ioannides: Advocacy

-In 2016, Ioannides produced a new multimedia art film to accompany Milhaud’s Creation du Monde, directed by Brad McCombs, using artworks selected from the Cincinnati Art Museum, international collections, and Ioannides’ own paintings.
+In 2016, Ioannides produced a new multimedia art film to accompany Milhaud's Creation du Monde, directed by Brad McCombs, using artworks selected from the Cincinnati Art Museum, international collections, and Ioannides' own paintings.
 This film was also shown at Cincinnati's Summermusik Festival.

 Recordings

 Ioannides's first commercial recording was released in 2008.
-She conducted violinist Lara St. John and the Royal Philharmonic Orchestra in works by John Corigliano, Matthew Hindson and Franz Liszt.
+She conducted violinist Lara St. John and the Royal Philharmonic Orchestra in works by John Corigliano, Matthew Hindson, and Franz Liszt.

-In 2019, she recorded works by Marie Samuelsson including the Love Trilogy & Airborne Lines and Rumbles with Malmö Symphony and Nordic Chamber Orchestra.
+In 2019, she recorded works by Marie Samuelsson, including the Love Trilogy and Airborne Lines and Rumbles, with the Malmö Symphony and Nordic Chamber Orchestra.

 As part of the 2021 Cascade Conducting program, Ioannides enabled six composers in the Pacific Northwest to have their works performed and recorded by Symphony Tacoma musicians and conducted by young international conductors.

 Honors and awards

 Ioannides and her work have been recognized through a multitude of honors and awards, including: